Advanced Animal Law Seminar

 Typically offered every other year

-Students will work in teams to lead classroom discussion and individually are required to complete a research paper and make an oral presentation on an emerging topic in animal law to be mutually agreed upon with the instructor.
-Generally speaking, this paper can be used to satisfy the school’s Capstone or WIE writing requirements and can apply to the Environmental Law Certificate.
-Successful completion of the fall Animal Law class is recommended but not required.
+Students will work in teams to lead classroom discussion and, individually, are required to complete a research paper and make an oral presentation on an emerging topic in animal law to be mutually agreed upon with the instructor.
+This paper will satisfy the WIE requirement or, with approval from instructor, the Capstone requirement, and can apply to the Animal Law or Environmental Law Certificates.
+Successful completion of the Fall Animal Law Fundamentals class is required.